pmitra-astro/zharies_on_aws/README.md

 # zharies_on_aws
 notes and examples on how to launch an AWS pcluster and run ZHAireS

+#lauching pcluster on AWS
+Notes on how to launch a parallel cluster on AWS cloud, follow the document "aws_scripts/Notes for AWS pcluster.pdf"

 #Running ZHAireAS

 The showers are run is 2 rounds: first only the particle part (without zhaires) and in next round with the antennas with the Xmax and other info read from the output .sry files from the first round.
 The "InPutGenerator.py" (adapted script from Matias) generates input files for specified energy, direction etc, some of the constant inputs are build upon the ****Skeleton.inp file.